13zolw13/projekt_zombie/readme.txt

 move to cache in items.js when getting current rates.
 hide math staff
 ADD more validation
-ADd more error handling functions
+ADD more error handling functions

-I did, unit test in Moca.
-Manual test in Postman.
+ADD db for storing archive of errors.